alvarosantamariagomez/sari/README.md

 # ![SARI logo](/www/favicon.png) sari

-SARI is an R/Shiny app that allows you to visualise discrete time series data, analyse them individually, fit unidimensional models interactively and save the results using a WYSIWYG web interface.
+SARI is an R/Shiny app that allows you to visualise discrete time series data, analyse them individually, fit unidimensional models interactively and save the results using a web interface.

 ![SARI screenshot](/www/screenshot.png)

-It has been developed in the R programming language, under the interactive framework of the Shiny R package.
+SARI has been developed in the R programming language, under the interactive framework of the Shiny R package.
 Currently tested in R version 4.1.0.

 SARI can be used: